sideeffect-io/AsyncExtensions/README.md

 ### Subjects
 * [AsyncPassthroughSubject](./Sources/AsyncSubjects/AsyncPassthroughSubject.swift): Subject with a shared output
 * [AsyncThrowingPassthroughSubject](./Sources/AsyncSubjects/AsyncThrowingPassthroughSubject.swift): Throwing subject with a shared output
 * [AsyncCurrentValueSubject](./Sources/AsyncSubjects/AsyncCurrentValueSubject.swift): Subject with a shared output.
-Maintain an replays its current value
+Maintains and replays its current value
 * [AsyncThrowingCurrentValueSubject](./Sources/AsyncSubjects/AsyncThrowingCurrentValueSubject.swift): Throwing subject with a shared output.
-Maintain an replays its current value
+Maintains and replays its current value
 * [AsyncReplaySubject](./Sources/AsyncSubjects/AsyncReplaySubject.swift): Subject with a shared output.
-Maintain an replays a buffered amount of values
+Maintains and replays a buffered amount of values
 * [AsyncThrowingReplaySubject](./Sources/AsyncSubjects/AsyncThrowingReplaySubject.swift): Throwing subject with a shared output.
-Maintain an replays a buffered amount of values
+Maintains and replays a buffered amount of values

 ### Combiners
 * [`zip(_:_:)`](./Sources/Combiners/Zip/AsyncZip2Sequence.swift): Zips two `AsyncSequence` into an AsyncSequence of tuple of elements